 “Those heat exchangers are a unique animal in that that application is not about thermal efficiency, but rather sound deadening,” said Kovacs.

 Due to this wide range of operating conditions, when it comes to insulating heat exchangers, variety is the name of the game.
-That’s why Shannon works to provide a variety of solutions to make heat exchangers more efficient, safer to work around and easier to care for.
+That’s why Shannon GES works to provide a variety of solutions for high efficiency heat exchangers, safer to work around and easier to care for.